unrealwork/atsd-use-cases/how-to/shared/trends.md

 [**Trends**](https://trends.axibase.com/) is a data visualization sandbox based on the [Axibase Charts](https://axibase.com/products/axibase-time-series-database/visualization/widgets/) library and the [Axibase Time Series Database](https://axibase.com/docs/atsd/) which provides essential data storage and processing tasks.

-The **Trends** service enables users to interact with the data that they are reading about by creating their own visualizations as well as by modifying examples shared by other users.
+The **Trends** service enables users to interact with data by creating custom visualizations as well as modifying examples shared by other users.

-**Trends** doesn't require readers to be proficient in any programming language however a certain familiarity with key concepts and general schema is recommended.
+**Trends** does not require readers to be proficient in any programming language however a certain familiarity with key concepts and general schema is helpful.

 ## Syntax

-**Trends** uses a convenient [syntax](https://axibase.com/products/axibase-time-series-database/visualization/widgets/) for creating graphs that will be briefly discussed in this guide.
-Feel free to ask questions or suggest datasets or topics by raising an issues on our [GitHub](https://github.com/axibase/atsd-use-cases/issues) page.
+**Trends** uses a convenient [syntax](https://axibase.com/products/axibase-time-series-database/visualization/widgets/) to create graphs, briefly described by this guide.
+Feel free to ask questions or suggest datasets or topics by raising an issues on the [Axibase GitHub](https://github.com/axibase/atsd-use-cases/issues) page.

-In the **Editor** window you will see the configuration for the current portal.
+In the **Editor** window you see the configuration for the current portal.
 All portals have several levels of settings:

 * **[configuration]**: Overall settings for the entire portal.
-Even the most complex visualizations will have one set of **[configuration]** settings.
-Define base parameters for the portal such as layout, offset, formatting, as well as the default parameters that will be inherited by all widgets contained in the portal.
+Even the most complex visualizations have one set of **[configuration]** settings.
+Define base parameters for the portal such as layout, offset, formatting, as well as the default parameters that are inherited by all widgets in the portal.

-* **[group]**: Each row of widgets is defined as a group. **[group]** level settings are applied to an entire row.
+* **[group]**: **Trends** defines each row of widgets as a group. **[group]** level settings are applied to an entire row by the service.

 * **[widget]**: Widget represents a chart.
-Define the [type](https://axibase.com/products/axibase-time-series-database/visualization/widgets/) of chart and its parameters such as title, timespan, formatting.
+Define the [type](https://axibase.com/products/axibase-time-series-database/visualization/widgets/) of chart and other parameters such as title, timespan, formatting.

-For detailed information about **[widget]** level settings, see this [guide](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/#series).
+For detailed information about **[widget]** level settings, see additional [Charts Documentation](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/#series).

 * **[series]**: Each widget must have at least one series.
-A series is a ordered and timestamped array of observations loaded from the database and visualized by the widget. **[series]** settings include the metric name, entity name, optional tags as well as any series-specific transformations.
+A series is an ordered and timestamped array of samples loaded from the database and visualized by the widget. **[series]** settings include the metric name, entity name, optional tags, as well as any series-specific transformations.

-More information about selecting series can be found [here](https://axibase.com/products/axibase-time-series-database/visualization/widgets/selecting-series/).
+Read more about selecting series in the [Charts Documentation](https://axibase.com/products/axibase-time-series-database/visualization/widgets/selecting-series/).

-> Some settings may be defined at multiple levels.
+> Configure some settings at multiple levels.
 Settings defined at the **[configuration]** level are inherited by nested levels: **[group]** > **[widget]** > **[series]**.
-Settings defined at the lower level override settings set at the upper level.
-For example, if you define an entity `x` at the **[configuration]** level for several widgets, and at the **[series]** level for one chart you define a different entity `y`, entity `x` will be used for all widgets **EXCEPT** for the one where you defined `entity = y`.
+Settings defined at the lower level override those set at the upper level.
+For example, if you define an entity `x` at the **[configuration]** level for several widgets, and at the **[series]** level for one chart you define a different entity `y`, the service uses entity `x` for all widgets **EXCEPT** the one where you defined `entity = y`.
 This is a useful setting when including an additional set of data from a unique entity.

 ## Metrics Reference Page

-For a [listing](https://trends.axibase.com/public/reference.html) of available metrics stored in ATSD and accessible to **Trends** users, click the **Reference** button in the top toolbar as seen here.
+For a [listing](https://trends.axibase.com/public/reference.html) of available metrics stored in ATSD and accessible to **Trends** users, click the **Reference** button in the top toolbar.

 ![](./images/ref-button.png)

-On the **Reference** page, you'll see a list of all metrics that are usable in **Trends**.
+On the **Reference** page, you see a list of all metrics stored by **Trends**.

 Search available metrics in the **Search Bar**.
-The entire metric list is indexed and may be searched there.

 ![](./images/ref-search.png)

-Dictionary columns may be filtered by value.
+Filter dictionary columns by value.
 Click the **Filter** icon to open the menu of available values.

 ![](./images/ref-filter.png)

-Each metric may be previewed using the **Portal** button.
+Preview metrics with the **Portal** icon.
 Click the icon to open a preview of the data associated with the particular metric.

 ![](./images/ref-portal.png)